CamoCatX/camocatx.github.io/about.md

 ### My Work Now
 * * *

-I work in the Cybersecurity field now.
+I work in Cybersecurity now.

 I love almost all technical Cybersecurity fields but prefer Offensive Security and Red Teaming practices over Defensive Security and Blue Teaming but I'm curious overall and read everything related to Cybersecurity and use Defensive knowledge to my advantage as an Offensive practitioner.